tensorflow/io/README.md

 | 0.2.0 | 1.12.0 | Jan 29, 2019 |
 | 0.1.0 | 1.12.0 | Dec 16, 2018 |

+## Performance Benchmarking

+We use [github-pages](https://tensorflow.github.io/io/dev/bench/) to document the results of API performance benchmarks.
+The benchmark job is triggered on every commit to `master` branch and facilitates tracking performance w.r.t commits.

 ## Contributing

 Tensorflow I/O is a community led open source project.
 As such, the project